Also called quadriplegia, it results from a severe spinal cord injury.

 This problem arises when the brain or spinal cord is injured or damaged at the C1 to C7 levels.

-Spinal cord injury is normally secondary to damage to the vertebrae present in the cervical section of the spine.
+Spinal cord injury usually is secondary to damage to the vertebrae present in the cervical section of the spine.

-Spinal cord injury can lead to partial or total loss of function of all four limbs, that is, the arms and legs.
+Spinal cord injury can lead to partial or total loss of function of all four limbs: the arms and legs.

 General causative factors of the condition that occur from damage to the spinal cord include: